davidDuymelinck/PseudoStatic/README.md

 I used composer to add the depenencies.
 I created a frontcontroller, public/index.php.
 And added a twig template file.
 For the moment all of this you can find in the slim documentation.

+This is the moment the cms starts forming.
+I have added middleware for the url, `->add()`.
+Inside that function I do three things:

+* When the url is an empty string render a default template.
+* When the template is not found render a not found template.
+* When there is a template render it.

+At the moment i only fill the `$request` template variable, but you see there is also a data variable.